fe-moldark/wesleykent-website/metasploit.markdown

 <br><br><br>

 # Default Reverse Shell List
 To make the beginning easy for you, below is a list of some default (auto selected) reverse shell payloads that can be crafted with `msfvenom` and recieved with `msfconsole`.
-Full disclosure on the following list - I did not put this together, I got it from another site probably a year back and I can't remember which one it was, but I _think_ it was [this one](https://docs.rapid7.com/metasploit/working-with-payloads/).
+Full disclosure on the following list - I did not put this together, I got it from another site probably a year back and I can't remember which one it was, but I _think_ it was <a href="https://docs.rapid7.com/metasploit/working-with-payloads/" target="_blank" rel="noopener noreferrer">this one</a>.
 Trying to give credit where it's due.
 Anyway, this is a good place to start, but for the ENTIRE list of payloads (it's a lot) you can use `msfvenom -l payloads` and then sift through them yourself manually or grep for keywords.
 Here's that list:<br>
 ```
 windows/meterpreter/reverse_tcp
 java/meterpreter/reverse_tcp